Commercial Aircraft Floor Panels Market Size and Share

 By Fitment: OEM Leadership with Aftermarket Acceleration

 Original equipment installations captured 61.24% of the commercial aircraft floor panels market revenue in 2024, reflecting the sheer volume of factory-fresh deliveries at Airbus and Boeing lines.
 Every assembled fuselage ships with a complete, certified panel kit, locking suppliers into multi-year pricing and volume frameworks.
 Tier-one conglomerates manage direct lineside deliveries and often assume kitting responsibility, bundling seat tracks, insulation blankets, and fastening hardware into just-in-sequence shipments.
-Despite this anchor position, OEM demand is sensitive to temporary rate dips when airframers troubleshoot production quality.
+Despite holding this anchor position, OEM demand is sensitive to temporary rate dips when airframers troubleshoot production quality issues.

 Conversely, the aftermarket reflects a compound pull from cabin retrofits, heavy checks, and in-service damage events, leading to an 8.12% CAGR through 2030.
 Maintenance shops inside the Lufthansa Technik, HAECO, and ST Engineering networks blend OEM and PMA panel sources depending on customer cost targets.
 FAA data show PMA floor panel approvals rising 11% yearly as design-data packages from retired airframes become publicly available.
 Triumph Group recorded a spike in spares shipments tied to B737 and B787 cabin refresh programs, validating how larger fleets propel baseline aftermarket volumes.
-Crucially, the commercial aircraft floor panel industry now sees airlines negotiating total-cost-of-ownership packages that combine purchase price with end-of-lease residual value, amplifying the draw of recyclable thermoplastic concepts.
+Crucially, the commercial aircraft floor panel industry now sees airlines negotiating total-cost-of-ownership packages that combine the purchase price with the end-of-lease residual value, amplifying the appeal of recyclable thermoplastic concepts.

 By Aircraft Type: Narrowbody Dominance with Widebody Recovery

 Widebody types are rebounding with international traffic normalization and slot scarcity at hub airports, and they are projected to grow at a 6.75% CAGR between 2025 and 2030.
-Emirates’ USD 1.2 billion cabin-upgrade package covering A350 and B777X platforms pivots on premium-class branding, prompting bespoke floor panel layouts that integrate larger monument footprints and under-aisle wire conduits.
+Emirates’ USD 1.2 billion cabin-upgrade package, covering the A350 and B777X platforms, pivots on premium-class branding, prompting bespoke floor panel layouts that integrate larger monument footprints and under-aisle wire conduits.
 Carbon-fiber honeycomb finds its earliest large-scale adoption in these long-range cabins, where every kilogram shaved translates into sizable mission fuel savings.
 Regional jets and turboprops remain a niche.
-However, they provide steady baseline demand for aluminum-core variants used in lower-life-cycle platforms, especially in North American Essential Air Service routes and European PSO contracts.
+However, they provide a steady baseline demand for aluminum-core variants used in lower-life-cycle platforms, especially in North American Essential Air Service routes and European PSO contracts.

-Commercial Aircraft Floor Panels Market_By Aircraft Type
+Commercial Aircraft Floor Panels Market: Market Share by Aircraft Type

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.